Send data to Google Cloud Storage¶

 Service account key¶

-A service account key must be downloaded so that it may be used to configure the courier in Amperity.
+A service account key must be downloaded so that it may be used to configure the destination in Amperity.

 To configure the service account key